 What Affects Deer Feeding Times

-Deer activity is affected by blizzards, strong rains, high winds, and other extreme weather conditions.
-Deer frequently feed immediately before and after a storm.
-As a result, if your area is expecting a storm, you should avoid hunting during that period.
+Deer activity is affected by weather conditions.
+Deer frequently feed immediately before and after a cold front.
+As a result, if your area is expecting a cold front, you should make plans to hunt accordingly.

 Deer will move far less in the daylight if the temperature is too high.
 The extreme heat will only make nocturnal bucks more nocturnal.
 When the weather drops to colder temperatures, you can expect a rise in deer movement.
 Hunting on cold fronts yields better results.